Bas3dBoi/test/Student Labs/Playwright/playwright_lab.md

 ## Prerequisites

 - Ensure you have performed the "environment_setup.md" lab before beginning.
-- Ensure you have installed Playwright by following the "install_playwright.md" lab before beginning.
 - Familiarity with Python 3.8 or later (this lab will use Visual Studio Code for Windows as the IDE, and Google Chrome for the browser).
 - Familiarity with Python for writing test scripts.